JiaJiaJiang/js-obj-rpc/README.md

 ### delete()

-if the request haven't been responsed,this method can cancel the operation. it will be automaticly invoked when the response arrives
+If the request haven't been responded,this method can cancel the operation.
+It will automatically be invoked when the response arrives

 ### setTimeout(ms)

-set the timeout of the request,will be automaticly invoked when sending a request
+set the timeout of the request,will be automatically invoked when sending a request

 ------